 Two residential buildings Casa Batlló and Casa Milà, both located on the fashionable Passeig de Grazia, are masterpieces itself!
 When looking to them you can’t stop wonder how he constructed them (especially when knowing that he rarely used any sketches), and the longer you are looking to them you are discovering more and more details.

 One of his masterpieces, located a bit outside the city centre is the Park Güell.
-It’s a good idea to book your tickets on line, because queues could be quite big in front of it.
-But, once you’re in, it is so worth of waiting.
-Here, his affection to nature is the most prominent, the architecture and the nature are forming the perfect combination.
-It’s a beautiful tranquil place with a great view to the city of Barcelona and its port.
+It’s a good idea to book your tickets online because queues could be quite big in front of it.
+But, once you’re in, it is so worth waiting.
+Here, his affection for nature is the most prominent, the architecture and nature are forming the perfect combination.
+It’s a beautiful tranquil place with a great view of the city of Barcelona and its port.